iotile/foss_finder/README.md

 By default, the reports are stored in csv format in a directory named _out_.
 The names of the reports are _<name_of_your_repository>.csv_.
 You can change the directory where these csv files are saved by adding `-o <relative_path_of_directory>`.

+By default, the script only looks for production dependencies.
+If you wish to look for development and build dependencies too, then you can add `--dev`.
+Production vs development dependencies are defined by a configuration file (see below).

-Finally, you can add `--debug True` to enable debug mode.
+Finally, you can add `--debug` to enable debug mode.

 ### Configuration

 The main config file for the script is `/config/config.py`.

-You can change the `FIELDS` value to configure the structure of the output csv files.
+The `FIELDS` value defines the structure of the output csv files.

+The `INI_PATH` value defines the path of the INI configuration file, which is the file you want to change to get the script doing what you want.

+By default, this INI configuration file is named *.foss_finder*.
+It contains three sections and several keys.

+#### NPM sections

+The keys define the sections that are looked for inside _package.json_ and _bower.json_ (NPM dependencies). `npm_prod` defines the sections which correspond to production and `npm_dev` defines the sections which correspond to development (they are looked for when you use the `--dev` argument).

+#### Python files

+The keys define the files that are looked for (Python dependencies). `py_prod` corresponds to the production files and `py_dev` corresponds to the development files.
+The files that are looked for are those whose name contains the name of one of the files defined here.
+For instance, if `py_prod` contains _/requirements.txt_, then the following files will match: _/requirements.txt_, _/somefolder/requirements.txt_.
+So, be careful to include the '/' because if it contained _requirements.txt_, then _dev_requirements.txt_ would match!

+#### Ignored repositories

+`ignored_repos` is simply the list of the repositories which should be ignored.
+If a repo contains no dependency but does have multiple different folders, you want to include it here so that the script doesn't waste a lot of time trying to find dependencies in all these folders.

 ## Development